quiltedhills/htfc3-kubejs_patches/README.md

 • Tweaked recipes for Crude Hammers, Sentry Turrets, Andesite Exoskeletons, Powered Lanterns and Garlic Bread <br/>
 • LPG can now be used as Blaze Burner fuel <br/>
 • Making plastic from Ethylene and Propylene now gives slightly more bitumen <br/>
-• Made the compass recipe accept primitive glass panes <br/>
 • Sprinklers and TC Plate Armor can now be made from any colored steel, instead of specifically requiring red or blue <br/>
 • Canvas is now crafted from Jute Fibers instead of Straw <br/>
 • Changed recipes for Books <br/>

 ### Fixes
 • Fixed block hardness for IE and Firmalife TFC ores <br/>
-• Digital Miners can no longer be destroyed by falling blocks <br/>
+• Digital Miners and Waystones can no longer be destroyed by falling blocks (just discovered that this is something we can control, please suggest any other blocks that you think should get collapse protection) <br/>
 • Fixed the crafting grid AdPother filter application recipes crashing the game <br/>
 • Hopefully fixed KubeJS items sometimes having broken black-and-purple item models <br/>
 • Fixed "Cup of Iced Tea" showing up instead of "Air" in empty tanks <br/>